-Because occupations involving physical labor dominate the local economy, Clark Fork is generally considered to be a blue-collar town.
-35.96% of the Clark Fork workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Clark Fork is a blue-collar town, with 35.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clark Fork is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Clark Fork who work in sales jobs (20.88%), personal care services (13.23%), and office and administrative support (9.28%).

-Being a small city, Clark Fork does not have a public transit system used by locals to get to and from work.
+Clark Fork is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Clark Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clark Fork residents report their race to be White, followed by Native American.
 Important ancestries of people in Clark Fork include Irish, German, Italian, English, and European.